AzizLight/Bash-Color/README.markdown

     <?php

-    require_once 'bashcolor.php';
+    require_once 'colorize.php';

-    echo bash_color('hello world', 'blue', 'black');
+    echo colorize('hello world', 'blue', 'magenta');

     ?>

-then go into cli, type "php example.php" and have some nice colors in your terminal :).
+then go into a CLI, type "php example.php" and have some nice colors in your terminal :).